Oonoonba

 Oonoonba has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the area: Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Fairfield Business Precinct, and Weststate Private Hospital.
+Four projects have been identified by AreaSearch as potentially impacting the area: Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Fairfield Business Precinct development, and Weststate Private Hospital construction.

 Professional plan users can use the search below to filter and access additional projects.